databricks/spark-avro/README.md

 # Spark SQL Avro Library

-A library for quering Avro data with [Spark SQL](http://spark.apache.org/docs/latest/sql-programming-guide.html).
+A library for querying Avro data with [Spark SQL](http://spark.apache.org/docs/latest/sql-programming-guide.html).

 ## Building
 This library is built with [SBT](http://www.scala-sbt.org/0.13/docs/Command-Line-Reference.html), which is automatically downloaded by the included shell script.
 To build a JAR file simply run `sbt/sbt package` from the project root.